 With a vision for a hunger-free community, the Second Harvest Food Bank, in partnership with the Franklin McKinley School District and Santee Elementary, now provides free food to the Santee Neighborhood every Thursday from 3:00-5:30pm.

 An additional partnership has been made with Captain Jason Dahl community.
-Prior to Shelter in Place, the food distribution occured on the 3rd Saturday of every month from 10:00am to 11:30am.
-Currently, distribution is taken place every Friday from 1:00-3:00pm.
+The food distribution occur on the1st and 3rd Saturday of every month from 10:00am to 11:30am.

 For more information on the Second Harvest Food Bank visit: http://www.shfb.org/